ManuJ90/ManuJ90/README.md

 ---

+#### Here's a fun fact... just in case you wanted more :wink:

-⚡ Fun fact: ...
-Did you know that in Australia there are approximately 50 million kangaroos, and in Uruguay there are 3.462 million inhabitants.
+*...Did you know that in Australia there are approximately 50 million kangaroos, and in Uruguay there are 3.462 million inhabitants.
-So, if the kangaroos decide to invade Uruguay, each Uruguayan would have to fight 14 kangaroos.
+So, if the kangaroos decide to invade Uruguay, each Uruguayan would have to fight 14 kangaroos.*